 Can I still recover damages if I was partially at fault?

 Yes.
 Arizona follows “pure comparative negligence” rules.
-In plain English, that means you can still recover money even if you were 90% at fault—but the court will subtract your “percentage of blame” from your final check.
+This means you can still recover money even if you were 90% at fault—but the court will subtract your “percentage of blame” from your final check.
 If you’re owed $100k but you were 20% at fault, you’ll walk away with $80k.

 What if I don’t feel injured right away?